aupasana/prayoga/font.md

 Vedic mantras are typeset with swaras on this site.
 They will render as expected only on specific browsers.

 - Windows: Chrome
-- OSX: Chrome / Safari
+- OSX: Chrome
+- Android: Chrome
-- iOS: Chrome / Safari
+- iOS: Chrome / Safari (Note: None of the browsers on iOS will render the site 100% correctly)